sitbon/magg/readme.md

 MAGG (MCP Aggregator) is a meta-MCP server that acts as a central hub for managing multiple MCP servers.
 It provides tools that allow LLMs to:

-- Discover and search for new MCP servers
+- Search for new MCP servers and discover setup instructions
 - Add and configure MCP servers dynamically
 - Enable/disable servers on demand
 - Aggregate tools from multiple servers under unified prefixes